feathr-ai/feathr/docs/how-to-guides/troubleshoot-feature-definition.md

 	...
 ```

-Let's look at one other example.
+Let's look at another example.
 I come up with this feature definition:

 ```
   aggregationFeatures: {